languagetool-org/languagetool/languagetool-standalone/README.md

 To integrate LanguageTool into LibreOffice or OpenOffice.org, you can use two methods:

-1. Double-click `LanguageTool-3.0.oxt`.
+1. Double-click `LanguageTool-3.1.oxt`.
 The extension should
    start installing.
 Follow the on-screen instructions.

-2. If the above method doesn't work, call `Tools > Extension Manager > Add...` in OpenOffice.org/LibreOffice and browse for the `LanguageTool-3.0.oxt` file.
+2. If the above method doesn't work, call `Tools > Extension Manager > Add...` in OpenOffice.org/LibreOffice and browse for the `LanguageTool-3.1.oxt` file.

 Close and restart OpenOffice.org/LibreOffice Writer.
 Remember to close the QuickStarter as well if you use it.
 Type text with an error, e.g. "Feel tree to do so." - make sure the text language is set to English for this example.

 You should see a blue underline under the word "tree" after about a second.
 Opening the context menu with the right mouse button on that word offers you a short description of the error and a correction ("free").

 If you are using LibreOffice and you want to check English or Russian texts:
-   Use `Options -> Language Settings -> Writing Aids -> Edit...` in the 'Tools' menu to disable LightProof and enable LanguageTool for English.
+Use `Options -> Language Settings -> Writing Aids -> Edit...` in the `Tools` menu to disable LightProof and enable LanguageTool for English.

-   Note that there will also be a new menu item "LanguageTool" under the "Tools" menu.
+Note that there will also be a new menu item "LanguageTool" under the `Tools` menu.
-   If the native spelling and grammar dialog doesn't check grammar, make sure that the check box "Check Grammar" is checked in it (if the window closes because of no mistakes in the document, simply make any spelling mistake to make it open for a longer time, and check the box).
-Check also if LanguageTool is visible under "Grammar" in `Tools > Options > Language Settings > Spelling` for your language.
+If the native spelling and grammar dialog doesn't check grammar, make sure that the check box `Check Grammar` is checked in it (if the window closes because of no mistakes in the document, simply make any spelling mistake to make it open for a longer time, and check the box).
+Check also if LanguageTool is visible under `Grammar` in `Tools > Options > Language Settings > Spelling` for your language.
 Note: you can disable the grammar check without uninstalling LanguageTool simply by clearing the check box next to LanguageTool in the same dialog.

 Please see https://www.languagetool.org/issues/ if you experience problems.